 Hunter cooperator surveys, spring breeding surveys, and mail harvest surveys are conducted each year to monitor Ruffed grouse (Bonasa umbellus) and American woodcock (Scolopax minor) populations.
-Annual data comparisons are described for hunter cooperator survey (2014-2015), Ruffed grouse drumming survey (2014-2015), American woodcock spring breeding surveys (2015-2016), and mail harvest survey (2010-2011).
-Ruffed grouse cooperators hunting the first 4 days of ruffed grouse season reported an average 1.58 grouse per hour in 2015 compared to 1.66 grouse per hour in 2014.
+Annual data comparisons are described for hunter cooperator survey (2015-2016), Ruffed grouse drumming survey (2015-2016), American woodcock spring breeding surveys (2016-2017), and mail harvest survey (2010-2011).
+Ruffed grouse cooperators hunting the first 4 days of ruffed grouse season reported an average 1.93 grouse per hour in 2016 compared to 0.91 grouse per hour in 2015.
 The usual spring drumming grouse surveys were not conducted this year because of concerns over past open records requests from a hunter whose activities jeopardized the validity of the survey.
-There were no significant changes detected in the Michigan's woodcock index based on the singing-ground survey from 2014-2015 and during the ten-year trend from 2006-2016.
-Significant long-term (1968-2016) declines were detected regionally and statewide, respectively.
-Woodcock banders in Michigan spent 1,678 hours afield in 2016 and banded 825 chicks.
-There were about 66 chicks observed and 49 chicks banded per 100 hours of search time, compared to 76 chicks observed and 55 banded in 2015.
+There was an increase detected in Michigan's woodcock index based on the singing-ground survey from 2016-2017 and during the ten-year trend from 2007-2017.
+Significant long-term (1968-2017) declines were detected regionally and statewide, respectively.
+Woodcock banders in Michigan spent 1,950 hours afield in 2017 and banded 937 chicks.
+There were about 67 chicks observed and 48 chicks banded per 100 hours of search time, compared to 66 chicks observed and 49 banded in 2016.
 There were 112 ruffed grouse drumming routes surveyed in 2015 and 105 in 2014.
-An estimated 260,741 grouse were harvested in Michigan during the 2011 which was not significantly different then the number harvested in 2010 (260,207).
+An estimated 260,741 grouse were harvested in Michigan during the 2011 season which was not significantly different then the number harvested in 2010 (260, 207).